lbernick/pt_server/DEVELOPMENT.md

 The emulator UI will be available at `http://localhost:4000`.

+Recommended: Persist data by using the flags `--export-on-exit=./firebase-data` and `--import=./firebase-data`.

 #### 4. Update Your `.env` File

 Add this line to connect to the emulator: